svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 The method that we have laid out produces statistics for an entire image.
 However, it is also possible for us to get statistics for a defined region, such as a country or a custom geometry.
 When we make our `.reduceRegion` call, we will also provide a geometry to perform the reduction over.

+#### Custom Geometry
 Let's start by drawing a polygon on the map.
 This geometry is now available to us as `geometry`.
-That's the only difference between the methods: we're now providing a geometry for the reduction.
+That's the only difference between getting statistics for a region and for an entire image: we are now providing a geometry for the reduction.
 ~~~
 // Make sure to draw a custom geometry on the map!
+// Get the pixel counts
 var regionalAreas = atlasV2_2013.reduceRegion({
     reducer: ee.Reducer.frequencyHistogram(),
-    region: geometry,
+    geometry: geometry,
     scale: 30,
     maxPixels: 1e13
   })
+// Convert pixel counts to areas
 regionalAreas = ee.Dictionary(regionalAreas.get('b1'))
   .map(function(key, value) {
-    return ee.Number(value).multiply(0.0009)
+    return ee.Number(value).multiply(conversionCoefficient)
   })

 print('regional areas', regionalAreas)
 ~~~
 {:. .source .language-javascript}

+#### Country Geometries
 We can also perform regions over predefined geometries, like country boundaries.
-One great collection of country boundaries is the US DoS's Large-Scale International Boundary collection.
+One collection of country boundaries that is available in Earth Engine is the US DoS's Large-Scale International Boundary collection.
 We can import it as a feature collection:
 ~~~
 var countryBoundaries = ee.FeatureCollection('USDOS/LSIB/2013')
 ~~~